dyachenkoi/cypress_first_tach_oos-ca/README.md

 # CYPRESS.IO E2E TESTING

 Cypress e2e framework is integrated into the application project.
 The section will contain how to run test info

-### Cypress set up
-`yarn install`
+### Run cypress tests
+Run following command and check results in cypress CI using generated URL after test suit execution

+`node_modules\.bin\cypress run --record --key 9942e243-4a25-4765-8e72-62aa318a561e`

 # TROUBLESHOOTING
 How to fix possible or known issues